Caterpillar board member Ayotte resigns

-Caterpillar Inc. said in a regulatory filing that Kelly Ayotte has resigned from its board of directors, effective Tuesday.
+Caterpillar said in a regulatory filing that Kelly Ayotte has resigned from its board of directors.

 Ayotte stepped down as part of launching her bid for the Republican nomination for governor of New Hampshire.
 She served one term as a U.S. senator from the state.

-The number of board members has been reduced by one to 10.
+With her departure, the number of board members has been reduced to 10.

-Caterpillar’s Rail division has a production plant in Winston-Salem with 160 employees at last count.

 336-727-7376